Lard of the Dance: Production

-The episode originated from a conversation between Jane O'Brien and Mike Scully about how girls always want to grow up so fast, as Scully has five daughters.
+The episode originated from a conversation between writer Jane C. O'Brien and show runner Mike Scully about how girls always want to grow up so fast, as Scully has five daughters.
 The idea for the subplot came from Jace Richdale, who came up with Homer stealing grease for business, having read about in a magazine.
 Several aspects of the characters used throughout the episode had been improvised significantly by Lisa Kudrow.
-Ron Hauge, a writer for The Simpsons, came up with the initial character of Alex, and Jane O'Brien named the character after her best friend.
+Ron Hauge, a writer for The Simpsons, came up with the initial character of Alex, and Jane C. O'Brien named the character after her best friend.
 The scene showing Homer's hemorrhaged eye as Groundskeeper Willie strangles him got a big laugh in the studio.
 Mike Scully comments that he now uses it in college clip shows.

 Cultural references

 The title of the episode is a play on the hymn and later Irish musical Lord of the Dance.
 Marge sings her own, altered version of the 1990 song "Gonna Make You Sweat (Everybody Dance Now)" when attempting to persuade Lisa to attend the dance.
 Much of the shop where the girls enter to buy clothes is based on Wet Seal.
 In the same mall is a party supply store, called Donner's Party Supplies which has a window sign saying "Winter Madness Sale", a reference to the Donner Party.
 Alex tells Lisa to not be "such a Phoebe", a reference to Lisa Kudrow's character Phoebe Buffay on the series Friends.